Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: Example: Spatiotemporal monitoring of the Cs-137 isotope

 The priors for $(\alpha,\beta,\sigma^2)$ were used as in Section~\ref{sec:description} with the following parameters: $a_0 = 0$, $s_0 = 0.1$, $b_0 = 0$, $q_0 = 0.01$, $d_0 = 0.1$, $e_0 = 0.1$.
 The fine grid $\Phi$ for estimating $\phi$ consists of 51 equally spaced points in $[0,0.1]$ and the coarse grid $\Phi_K$ consists of 7 equally spaced points in [0.002,0.098].
 Algorithm~\ref{alg:pf_phi} was used for estimation and prediction with particle size $N=1000$, MCMC size $L=500$ and Gibbs burn-in $B=100$.

 Figure~\ref{fig:5} shows the evolution of the parameter estimates in time.
-There is an apparent ``jump'' in the parameter estimates at around time $t=70$ after which the estimates become stable.
+There is an apparent ``jump'' in the parameter estimates for $\beta$ and $\phi$ at around time $t=70$ after which the estimates become stable.
+A closer examination of the data reveals that this may be due to a lower trend after time 50 and to reduced sampling after time 40.

 Figure~\ref{fig:fuk_pred} shows the prediction at 2659 locations around the sampling area for selected times.
 To sample from the unmonitored locations we simulate from its conditional distribution given the samples at the monitored locations and the parameters, $p(\xbf_{t}^*|\xbf_{0:t},\theta, \phi)$, where $\xbf_{t}^*$ is the value of the state process at the prediction locations.
+Figure~\ref{fig:fuk_predsd} shows the standard deviation of our predictions.
 From the plots we can identify some radiation hot-spots and an apparent decrease of radiation over time.